What’s Going on in Niue?

 8. Ride the Rock

-With more than 190km (118 miles) of bush trails to explore in Niue, no wonder mountain biking is becoming increasingly popular on “The Rock of the Pacific”.
-For cycling enthusiasts, there’s an annual event that has you racing the bush tracks and quiet sealed roads of Niue on either a 60km (37 miles) race around the island or in short bursts in speed races through the bush.
-The race has been called different things in the past, including “Round the Rock” and “Rally of the Rock”.
-Learn more about biking in Niue here.
+With more than 190 km (118 mi) of bush trails to explore in Niue, no wonder mountain biking is becoming increasingly popular on “The Rock of the Pacific”.
+For cycling enthusiasts, there’s an annual event that has you racing the bush tracks and quiet sealed roads of Niue on either a 60 km (37 mi) race around the island or in short bursts in speed races through the bush.
+The race has been called different things in the past, including “Round the Rock” and “Rally of the Rock” but most know it today as “Ride the Rock“.
+Learn more about recreational cycling on the island in The Guide to Cycling in Niue.

-Ride the Rock typically takes place on the Queen’s Birthday weekend (June 1), but check out the latest dates on the Niue Tourism events page.
+Check out the latest dates for Ride the Rock on the Niue Tourism events page.

 9. Constitution Week